 Students and Alumni of Color Coalition

-Community is why we would return to Whitman.
-Ultimately, what allowed many of us to survive Whitman is the community we have built among ourselves.
+But there is a reason we return to Whitman: community.
+Ultimately, what allowed many of us to survive at Whitman is the community we built among ourselves.
 This is not to erase the differences in our experiences or to ignore the support we have received from allies during our time at Whitman.
-However, we believe the best way to advocate for ourselves is to build solidarity between students and alumni of color as a group explicitly by students and alumni of color, for students and alumni of color.
+However, we believe the best way to advocate for ourselves is to build solidarity between students and alumni of color, as a group, explicitly by students and alumni of color, for students and alumni of color.

 We are dedicated to extending and strengthening that community between current students and alumni of color.
 We are driven to make Whitman a place in which current students of color cannot only survive, but thrive.

-The Coalition works towards this goal by first facilitating communication, connection, and community among alumni of color and between alumni of color and current students of color to provide the representation and community support that students of color deserve.
+The Coalition works towards this goal by facilitating communication, connection, and community among and between alumni of color and current students of color to provide the representation and support that students of color deserve.